vaul-ulaval/range_libc/README.md

 ### Building on a Jetson Orin

-To install on a Jetson, you will need to install the following dependencies:
+To install on a Jetson Orin, you will need to install the following dependencies:

 ```
 # Copy the code